-If you love making people feel great about themselves and you’re creative, a cosmetology career change might be just what you’re after.
+If you love making people feel great about themselves and you’re creative, a cosmetology career change might be what you’re after.
 Now a 532 billion dollar industry, it’s a great time to consider a career change into beauty.

 How Do I Know if a Career Change Is Right?

 If you’re still figuring out whether starting a cosmetology career is right for you, our best advice is to speak to local cosmetology schools.
-They’ll be able to advise you on previous alumni and what cosmetology courses may interest you.
+They’ll be able to advise you on previous alums and what cosmetology courses may interest you.

 Cosmetology Courses